AguaClara/HRS-Bot-Geo/2019 Spring/Reports/HRSBotGeo2FinalReportDraft.md

 <div style="text-align:center"><img src ="https://raw.githubusercontent.com/AguaClara/HRS-Bot-Geo/master/Images/dvdt.svg?sanitize=true" /></div>

-**[Typically flow rate is represented by Q rather than a dV/dt.
-I thought it was dv/dt like acceleration for a second.
-Also I would recommend just using latex rather than importing an image for the equation. -Addressed ML: using LaTex only works in Atom.
-When we tried to upload the report with LaTex, it didn't render properly in Github so the solution was to use an .svg format.
-Kanha suggested using an image.]**

 was used to determine the flow rates.
 A 2 mm/s upflow velocity corresponded to a flow rate of 60 mL/min, and a 3 mm/s upflow velocity corresponded to a flow rate of 90 mL/min.

 ### ProCoDA Methods